silverstripe-droptables/silverstripe-installer/ssexpress/docs/en/webmaster.md

 Use `mysite/_config.php` to fine-tune the site configuration.
 More information is available in the [configuration reference](http://doc.silverstripe.org/framework/en/topics/configuration).

+## Upgrading an existing site

+SilverStripe Express can be used to enhance an existing site:

+* Add the ssexpress folder to the root of the site like any other module
+* Update the mysite/_config.php with the options from any modules that you'd like to include (at the very least, the replacing of SiteConfig with CustomSiteConfig)
+* Alter all classes that inherit from SiteTree to inherit from ExpressPage instead

+This will provide the new page types (NewsPage, NewsHolder, AccessibilityPage, SitemapPage) as well as giving all the pages RSS feeds and the option to have an access key.
+You may face integration issues with an existing site search, this could remedied by overriding the results() function in the lowest-level Page class.

+SilverStripe Express has no dependencies on the other modules that ship with it (documentconverter, iframe, sitetreeimporter, translatable, userforms and versionedfiles) so these maybe omitted if the functionality isn't necessary.

 ## Future upgrades

 It is not recommended to modify directly any module files.
 The best way to work with the site is to put modifications in your own theme (`themes/<yourname>`) or in `mysite` only.